A comprehensive list, in descending order of seriousness.

 Bob Turnbull (Chelsea): 2 months for “an incident in a match at South Shields”, 1926.
 (These last two entries from The Chelsea FC Miscellany by Rick Glanvill.
 These were the longest bans for Chelsea until Mutu’s 7-month ban for drugs).

 Peter Osgood (Chelsea): 8 weeks and £150 for being booked six times in the space of a year, 1971.
-Bookings were a little harder to come by in those days.
-Osgood had been booked eight times in two years, but never sent off.
+Bookings were a little harder to come by in those days, but Osgood made the effort.
+He’d been booked eight times in two years, but never sent off.

 Ben Thatcher (Man City): 8 games for elbowing Portsmouth’s Pedro Mendes, knocking him out, 2006.